Raducanu appoints Sachs as new coach

 The 30-year-old German, who guided Belinda Bencic to Olympic gold last year, has started working with the Briton, last year's US Open champion.

-Sachs is in Abu Dhabi with Raducanu, who is set to play an exhibition match against the Wimbledon runner-up Ons Jabeur later on Friday.
+Sachs is in Abu Dhabi with Raducanu, who lost on Friday to Wimbledon runner-up Ons Jabeur 5-7 6-3 (10-8) in an exhibition match on her injury return.

 The German had a brief career as a player on the Futures tour, but has enjoyed plenty of success as a coach.